sindresorhus/grunt-concurrent/readme.md

 });
 ```

-You can expand this option to limit task name length displayed :
+You can expand this option to define custom colors if default ones don't fit your needs, or to limit task name length displayed :

 ```js
 grunt.initConfig({